iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

 # oktoflow platform: Maven plugins for application/platform instantiation and testing

 Maven plugin for the following platform configuration tasks (represented as Maven goals in atypical notation).
-Depending on the setup, you may call this plugin explicitly with `-Dokto.maven.home` pointing to the binary folder of the maven that shall be called as subprocess.
-As dedicated Java subprocesses, e.g., for testing, we use the Java executing maven (prepended to the subprocess environment variable PATH).
+Depending on the setup, you may call this plugin explicitly with `-Dokto.maven.home` pointing to the binary folder of the Maven that shall be called as subprocess - otherwise the path of the executing Maven or if not accessible just the command "mvn" on the PATH is used.
+As dedicated Java subprocesses, e.g., for testing, we use the Java executing Maven (prepended to the subprocess environment variable PATH).

 # Platform instantiation